Mosi-Rivera/MINIMAX_TYPESCRIPT/README.md

 # MINIMAX_TYPESCRIPT
-A small project I made to learn typescript and MINIMAX.
+A small project I made to learn typescript and MINIMAX. <a href='https://mosi-rivera.github.io/MINIMAX_TYPESCRIPT/'>CLICK ME TO OPEN GAME!</a>

 # MECHANICS
 <ul>